 Casey’s Ridge possesses some exceptional indigenous fynbos and fauna.
 It is located in the Kogelberg Biosphere, the first UNESCO proclaimed biosphere in Africa.
 Vrede en Lust aims to rehabilitate those areas, which were previously destroyed to its original condition in support of the Cape Biodiversity initiative.

-The Kogelberg Biosphere Reserve encompasses the entire coastal area from Gordon’s Bay to the Bot River vlei and inland to Grabouw and the Groenland Mountain.
+The Kogelberg Biosphere Reserve encompasses the entire coastal area from Gordon’s Bay to the Bot River valley and inland to Grabouw and the Groenland Mountain.
 The Kogelberg Nature Reserve forms the largest part of the core area of the biosphere reserve.

 This reserve, known as the “heart of the fynbos”, is home to an incredible 1 600 different plant species, making it one of the world’s richest sites of plant diversity!
 Plantations, farms, local towns and industrial developments make up the transition zone.
-In addition numerous animals including leopard, antelope, many birds, freshwater fish and smaller creatures occur in this region of natural splendour.
+In addition, numerous animals, including leopard, antelope, many birds, freshwater fish and smaller creatures occur in this region of natural splendour.